AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-06-01-github-pages-vs-netlify.md

 But with time, I realized that GitHub Pages is actually fairly limited as a hosting service.
 Now, my site is hosted on Netlify under a custom domain, and I honestly couldn't be happier about having made the switch.

 Note that this post is not sponsored by Netlify.
-I'm just a happy customer who recommends their services.
+I'm just a happy user who recommends their services.
 With that out of the way, let's look at exactly *why* I prefer Netlify to GitHub Pages.

 {% include toc.md %}